made/blog/package/made/blog-theme-basic/README.md

 | Image         | File minification             |
 |               | Responsive format generation  |

-To get a list of all available tasks, run `gulp tasks` inside of the `blog-theme-base` folder, which is located inside the `theme` directory (as symlink or folder).
+To get a list of all available tasks, run `gulp tasks` inside of the `blog-theme-basic` folder, which is located inside the `theme` directory (as symlink or folder).

 If you plan on modifying the source, it is recommended to fork the repository and add it as a